pdimens/harpy/getstarted.md

 ```

 ### Specific file target
-Sometimes you want to generate a single (or a few files) rather than running the entire module to completion.
+Sometimes you want to generate a specific intermediate file (or files) rather than running the entire module to completion.
 For example,
 you want the beadtag report Harpy makes from the output of `EMA count`.
 To do this, just list the file/files (relative
 to your working directory) without any flags.
 Example for the beadtag report:
 ```bash
 harpy align -g genome.fasta -d Trimming -t 4 -s "Alignemnts/ema/stats/beadtag.report.html"
 ```
+This of course necessitates knowing the names of the files ahead of time.
+See the individual modules for a breakdown of expected outputs.

 ### Set a shadow directory
 ##### `--shadow-prefix <dirname>`